 In chapter 7, all of the company’s assets are liquidated, and the business will cease to exist.
 Upon liquidation, there are strict rules regarding the “order of precedence” that determines who gets paid first, as follows:

 - Common Stock Holders

-As you can see, stockholders are at the very bottom of that list.
-The likelihood of equity owners getting anything in a chapter 7 bankruptcies is extremely low.
+As you can see, stockholders are at the bottom of that list.
+As a result, the likelihood of equity owners getting anything in a chapter 7 bankruptcy is extremely low.

-However, if a company did actually have cash left over after paying everyone else off, the remaining cash would be distributed in an equal amount per share.
-Therefore, if you have bankruptcy stock you might see some money.
+However, if a company had cash left over after paying everyone else off, the remaining cash would be distributed equally per share.
+Therefore, if you have bankruptcy stock, you might see some money.

 What Happens to Stock in a Chapter 11 Bankruptcy?

-Most of the time when a company files for bankruptcy, it’s a chapter 11.
+Most of the time, when a company files for bankruptcy, it’s chapter 11.
 In chapter 11, the court protects the company until a detailed plan is submitted.

 Chapter 11 bankruptcy usually will have a temporary trading freeze on the shares and is likely to be delisted.
-If the stock continues to trade on the OTC markets, a “Q” may be added to the ticker symbol to designate it as a company in bankruptcy.
+However, if the stock continues to trade on the OTC markets, a “Q” may be added to the ticker symbol to designate it as a company in bankruptcy.